 Reinforced Cement Concrete often referred to as RCC is mostly used in Building construction.
-Here we will discuss reinforcement details for column, beams and slab.
+Here we will discuss reinforcement details for columns, beams, and slab.
 Read completely to know details about reinforcement used in your building slab, beams and columns.

 While concrete is good in compression but it is weak in tension.
-Thus steel come into picture to reinforce the RCC structure and take care of tensile forces that act on the structure.
+Thus steel comes into the picture to reinforce the RCC structure and take care of tensile forces that act on the structure.

-Reinforcement in beams and columns are of two types Primary longitudinal reinforcement and secondary lateral ties.
-Primary reinforcement are used for taking load of the structure whereas secondary steel is used to avoid buckling of the primary steel.
+Reinforcement in beams and columns is of two types Primary longitudinal reinforcement and secondary lateral ties.
+Primary reinforcement is used for taking a load of the structure whereas secondary steel is used to avoid buckling of the primary steel.

 Reinforcement Details As Per IS Code

 Reinforcement details for RCC column and RCC beams are discussed below.